Bill Sheil is an anchor for FOX 8 and a member of its award-winning I-Team.

 5. The first story, nine months before an FBI raid, on the possibility of massive corruption inside county government in Cleveland.
 Federal prosecutors ultimately charged more than fifty people.

-In addition to the duPont, Bill has won six National Headliner Awards, two national Public Service Awards from NABJ (National Association of Black Journalists), and the RTDNA's (Radio Television Digital News Association) Unity Award, as well as many regional Emmys.
+In addition to the duPont, Bill has won nine National Headliner Awards, two national Public Service Awards from NABJ (National Association of Black Journalists), and the RTDNA’s (Radio Television Digital News Association) Unity Award, as well as many regional Emmys.

 Bill is a former regional “Big Brother” of the year, as awarded by Big Brothers/Big Sisters of America.